sun123zxy/7z-edit/README.md

 - Ensure that 7-Zip is installed and added to the system PATH.
 - The temporary folder will be cleaned up automatically after the process is completed.
-- Both the script and this README are written in collaboration with Github Copilot.
-Be aware of potential errors or inaccuracies.

 ## License